 DAY JOB: Fashion Illustrator | DREAM JOB: Fashion Illustrator

-COFFEE OR TEA: Tea | VINTAGE OR COUTURE: I like to mix them up. | SUCCESS OR FAME: Success | SILVER OR GOLD: I got the Midas touch – gold.
-I'm especially fond of gold leaf. | APPETIZER OR DESSERT: Appetizer | SUMMER OR WINTER: Oh that's easy, SUMMER!
-I'm like flip flops for life!
-I like for my feet to be free. | MILD OR SPICY: Spicy | TRUTH OR DARE: Truth is a dare.
+COFFEE OR TEA: Coffee | VINTAGE OR COUTURE: Couture | SUCCESS OR FAME: This is the only one I can't choose, I want it all! | SILVER OR GOLD: Gold | APPETIZER OR DESSERT: Appetizer | SUMMER OR WINTER: Winter | MILD OR SPICY: Spicy | NO REGRETS OR NO FEARS: No Fears | TRUTH OR DARE: Truth

 Q & A.

 JRL: As a fashion illustrator, one would assume that your sole focus would be on the fashion.
 But, you have a different approach.
 You actually capture the industry, more specifically the women who make up the industry.
 Are you suggesting that it is the individual's approach [her walk, her attitude, etc.] to fashion that's the inspiration?
 As opposed to fashion being solely responsible for individuality?